Estimating the Decoding Failure Rate of Binary Regular Codes Using Iterative Decoding: Introduction

 Finally, we apply our results to obtain a reliable estimate of the DFR of a randomly picked ($v,w$)-regular LDPC/MDPC code, providing notable tightness improvements on the previous method of~\cite{DBLP:journals/tcom/SantiniBBC20}.
-In particular, our technique allows to improve the tightness of the DFR bounds currently employed in the post-quantum key encapsulation method named LEDACrypt~\cite{LEDA} by a factor greater than $2^{70}$ (when $128$-bit security is required), allowing a significant reduction in the required keysize and ciphertext size at no security loss.
-Furthermore, we note that the analyzed two-iterations decoder is applicable also to the post-quantum key encapsulation mechanism known as BIKE, currenty under consideration for standardization by US NIST, where swapping it with the current ``BIKE-flip decoder'' (and adjusting the parameters) would provide the required strong security guarantee of indistinguishability against adaptive chosen ciphertext attacks (i.e., the IND-CCA$2$ property).
+In particular, our technique allows to improve the tightness of the DFR bounds currently employed in the post-quantum key encapsulation method LEDACrypt~\cite{LEDA} by a factor greater than $2^{70}$ (when $128$-bit security is required), allowing a significant reduction in the required keysize and ciphertext size at no security loss.
+Furthermore, we note that the analyzed two-iterations decoder is applicable also to the post-quantum key encapsulation mechanism known as BIKE, where swapping it with the current ``BIKE-flip decoder'' (and adjusting the parameters) would provide the required strong security guarantee of indistinguishability against adaptive chosen ciphertext attacks (i.e., the IND-CCA$2$ property).
+We note that our results improve the tightness of the estimates from LEDACrypt~\cite{LEDA}, which did not consider explicitly the effects of the quasi-cyclicity of the employed codes (which are also employed in BIKE).
+A recent work~\cite{cryptoeprint:2025/2218} shows that the impact of considering the quasi cyclicity does not impact the syndrome weight distribution computation technique reported in our work, which matches the one in~\cite{DBLP:conf/isit/AnnechiniBP24}.
+In the same work~\cite{cryptoeprint:2025/2218}, the authors note that ``\emph{for BIKE the probability of the events where the regular model differs from the QC-MDPC syndrome distribution is too low to be of concern}''.